{{ post.title }}

 The student is then provided with ample opportunities to express events in the past using the past perfect simple, with several timeline examples.

-We begin the lesson by explaining that in common speech we often use a contraction to express the past perfect simple (I’d stopped driving as soon as I got your phone call).
-We also make special note that in spoken English it can often be difficult to decipher the difference between the past perfect simple (he’d finished diner) and the future tense (she said she’d finish dinner by 7pm) when using a contraction.
+We begin the lesson by explaining that in common speech, we often use a contraction to express the past perfectsimple (I’d stopped driving as soon as I got your phone call).
+Additionally, we make special note that in spoken English it can often be difficult to decipher the difference between the past perfect simple (he’d finished dinner) and the future tense (she said she’d finish dinner by 7pm) when using a contraction.

 We also offer the student strategies to determine whether the past perfect simple or the past simple is appropriate in a given situation.
 Generally, if we have two events in the past with short durations, we can use the past simple to describe each event.
 If one of our events in the past has a longer duration than the other, we would typically use the past perfect simple:

-We provide a number of exercise at the end of the lesson to practice this distinction.
+We provide a number of exercises at the end of the lesson to practice this distinction.

 5 Comments